antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This discussion reviews the design of LLM graph, a tool for orchestrating LLM calls to create more complex workflows and asynchronous calls.
-The LLM graph uses nodes with prompts and dependencies, offering features like listable templates and conditional execution.
-The design incorporates LLM function, node function, and test function, and the output is an association with results from each node.
+# This language design review for version 14.3 introduces LLM graphs, which orchestrate LLM calls for complex workflows and asynchronous execution.
+LLM graphs encapsulate LLM functions within nodes, allowing for chaining and conditional execution.
+The design includes LLM graph submit for instantiation and information retrieval, offering a powerful update to LLM synthesize and a stepping stone toward more agentic workflows.
 ```

 -----